netzpirat/haml-coffee/README.md

 # Haml Coffee Templates [![Build Status](https://secure.travis-ci.org/netzpirat/haml-coffee.png)](http://travis-ci.org/netzpirat/haml-coffee)

-**This is a work in progress fork and a pull request will be made when stable.**

 Haml Coffee is a Haml parser that understands CoffeeScript.
 It will generate a JavaSript template that can be rendered to HTML.
 Those templates can be used in your [Backbone.js](http://documentcloud.github.com/backbone/) application.